madhavapavan/GameSphere/README.md

    - Users can choose to log in or sign up.
 2. **Sign Up**:
    - Users can create an account as an admin or player.
-   - Passwords are hashed using bcrypt.
+   - Passwords are hashed using bcrypt 🔒.
 3. **Login**:
    - Users log in with their email, password, and role.
-   - Sessions are used to manage user authentication.
+   - Sessions are used to manage user authentication 🔑.
 4. **Player Dashboard**:
-   - Players can view available games and enroll in them.
+   - Players can view available games and enroll in them 🎮.
-   - Enrollment is limited by the game's player capacity.
+   - Enrollment is limited by the game's player capacity 🚀.
 5. **Admin Dashboard**:
-   - Admins can view, create, edit, or delete games.
+   - Admins can view, create, edit, or delete games 📝.
-   - Games have a title, description, date, and player limit.
+   - Games have a title, description, date, and player limit 🎯.

 ---

 ## **Contributing**

-Contributions are welcome!
-If you'd like to contribute:
+Contributions are welcome! 🎉 If you'd like to contribute:
-1. Fork the repository.
+1. Fork the repository 🍴.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
+2. Create a new branch (`git checkout -b feature/YourFeature`) 🌱.
-3. Commit your changes (`git commit -m 'Add some feature'`).
+3. Commit your changes (`git commit -m 'Add some feature'`) ✍️.
-4. Push to the branch (`git push origin feature/YourFeature`).
+4. Push to the branch (`git push origin feature/YourFeature`) 🚀.
-5. Open a pull request.
+5. Open a pull request 🔄.

 ---